LAST UPDATED: 6/22/23 – Heceta Head Lighthouse Guide

 |Crater Lake National Park||188 miles||3hrs 51min|

 Coming from either the North or the South, you will take coastal highway 101 to the Heceta Head Lighthouse.
 There is a dedicated parking lot next to the beach and a hiking trail that will take you up to the lighthouse.
 To provide you with a more detailed layout of the Heceta Head Lighthouse Scenic Viewpoint, I have included a detailed map for you to review below.

-To assist you in determining the best time for you to plan your trip, I have included some information on average temperature, average precipitation levels, and the average number of visitors for you to review below.
+To assist you in determining the best time for you to plan your trip, I have included some information on average temperature, average precipitation levels, and the average number of visitors for you to review in my Heceta Head Lighthouse guide below.

 During the winter months of December thru February, it does get cold on the Oregon Coast, but you typically don’t see the brutally cold temperatures where it falls well below zero degrees Fahrenheit that often.
 With average highs in the low-to-mid ’40s, the winters are rather mild.
 Likewise, during the summer months, the high temperatures typically don’t get unbearably hot.
 With the average highs in the upper 70’s and low 80’s during the summer months of June thru August, the summers are rather mild as well.

 Because we are talking about the Oregon coast, the amount of rainfall the area sees is typically higher than you would see in the American Midwest or Southwest.
 The rainiest months of the year are the late fall and winter months of November thru January.
 If you visit during this time, be prepared to see a fair amount of rain or snow.
 During the summer months of July and August, the precipitation levels are the lowest, so you have the best chance of seeing good weather.